nopnop2002/Arduino-STM32-CAN/README.md

 SN65HVD230/231/232(3.3V)

 __NOTE__
-3V CAN Transceiver are fully interoperable with 5V CAN trasnceviers.
+3V CAN Transceivers are fully interoperable with 5V CAN Transceivers.
 Check [here](http://www.ti.com/lit/an/slla337/slla337.pdf).